This course is designed for adoption professionals and pre/post-adoptive families.

 - What are the four basic styles of attachment for both parents and children?

-- What treatment modalities are most effective in healing trauma?
+- What treatment modalities are most effective in healing adoption trauma?

 - What are some of the typical negative self-beliefs that some adopted children have that affects their behavior?

-- How can adoptive parents help a child who is unable to sleep well and has nightmares and frequently wakes at night?
+- How can adoptive parents help a child who has nightmares and frequently wakes at night?

 - How can adoptive parents help a child that hoards food or toys?